edgedb/edgedb/docs/guides/deployment/docker.rst

 .. code-block:: bash

-   $ edgedb --tls-security=insecure -P 5656 migration create
+   $ gel --tls-security=insecure -P 5656 migration create

 Alternatively, if you don't have the Gel CLI installed on your host machine, you can use the CLI bundled with the server container: